sparklearnedtech/bdb-cohort3-module2/README.md

 As for chapter 3, deploy one token contract of either fungible or non-fungible with your chosen ERC standard.
 Also here, you're on your own in creating the contract.
 Good luck!

-All the deployed contracts must be verified in Etherscan.
+All the deployed contracts **must be verified** in Goerli Etherscan.
+And it's up to you on what IDE you'll use in deploying these contracts.

-And as you deploy each smart contract, make sure to update [Deployed.md](Deployed.md) where you'll be putting all the links of your deployed contracts (_see  markdown file in your text editor_).
+**Note:** And as you deploy each smart contract, make sure to update [Deployed.md](Deployed.md) where you'll be putting all the links of your deployed contracts (_see  markdown file in your text editor_).

+So technically, you will only modify these files:
+- `15_MyTokenContract.sol`
+- `Deployed.md`

 ## Criteria
 This exercise will be graded with the following criterias: